Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Results and Analysis

 \subsection{Perspective Reorganizes Perception}

+If the perspective latent merely stored past representations, changes in $g$ would not affect perception $z$ itself; the same observation would always produce the same encoding.
+Perspectival perception makes a stronger claim: the encoding of an observation depends partly on the perspective state under which it is encountered.
+The probe assay tests this claim directly.
+Because the encoder base MLP is frozen, any difference in $z_t$ across conditions must result from $g$-dependent FiLM modulation.
+The three panels of Fig.~\ref{fig:probe} examine this effect from complementary angles.

-The next question is whether the change in perspective corresponds to a change in perception itself.
-Fig.~\ref{fig4}(a) addresses this by comparing PCA projections of $z_t$ vectors obtained from fixed probe observations under two conditions: a history-conditioned perspective extracted from the mixed-history run, and a null perspective.
-Although the cluster centroids are relatively close, the covariance under the trained $g_2$ is visibly larger, suggesting that the perspective latent induces a qualitative reorganization of the perceptual encoding rather than a simple uniform shift.
+Fig.~\ref{fig:probe}(a) compares PCA projections of $z_t$ vectors obtained from fixed probe observations under two conditions: a history-conditioned perspective extracted from a mixed-history run, and a null perspective.
+Two features of the encoding geometry are informative, and both were quantified across all 30 mixed-history runs rather than read off the illustrated run.
+First, the encoding is amplified: the ratio of total encoding variance under $g_2$ to that under the null condition is $1.67$ (IQR $1.57$--$2.00$), exceeding one in 30 of 30 runs.

+However, a uniform gain applied to every channel would produce the same amplification without reorganizing anything.
+The second feature discriminates between these possibilities.
+The leading principal axis of the encoding rotates by a median of $25.5^\circ$ (IQR $23.1^\circ$--$28.6^\circ$), exceeding $5^\circ$ in 30 of 30 runs with a minimum of $14.7^\circ$.
+Because the FiLM transformation is diagonal and the probe covariance is invariant to the additive term $\beta$, the encoding covariance takes the form $D\,\mathrm{cov}(z_{\mathrm{raw}})\,D$ with $D = \mathrm{diag}(1+\gamma)$: a uniform gain leaves the principal axes exactly unchanged, so any rotation reflects differential scaling across perceptual channels.

+The probe set elicits a predominantly one-dimensional response from the frozen encoder---roughly 89\% of the encoding variance lies along a single axis (participation ratio $1.12$)---so this rotation applies to the dominant encoding direction itself, with approximately 44\% of the post-perturbation axis lying outside the original one.
+The encoding also becomes marginally more concentrated under $g_2$ (participation ratio $1.12 \rightarrow 1.07$; decreasing in 29 of 30 runs, binomial $p = 5.8\times10^{-8}$), though this shift is small relative to the rotation.
+Taken together, the perspective latent redistributes variance across perceptual channels rather than merely rescaling or shifting the encoding.

-Fig.~\ref{fig4}(b) shows the signed per-dimension difference $z_t(g_2) - z_t(g=0)$, averaged across probe observations.
-The perspective latent selectively amplifies certain dimensions (notably $z_5$, $z_7$, $z_8$) while suppressing others (like $z_3$, $z_9$, $z_{11}$).
+Fig.~\ref{fig:probe}(b) shows the signed per-dimension difference $z_t(g_2) - z_t(g=0)$, averaged across probe observations.
+The perspective latent selectively amplifies certain dimensions (notably $z_5$, $z_7$, $z_8$) while suppressing others (such as $z_3$, $z_9$, $z_{11}$).
 This pattern emerges from the learned interaction between the spatial gradient structure, the FiLM parameterization, and the accumulated perspective dynamics.
 It provides direct evidence that changes at the level of $g$ propagate into the perceptual layer $z_t$, ultimately altering how the same observation $x_t$ is encoded.